swipswaps/objectiv-analytics/bach/docs/source/examples.rst

 Examples
 ========
-Here we'll give some very basic examples of the usage of Bach: creating a DataFrame, basic operations, aggregate operations, and getting the resulting data.
+Here we'll give some very basic examples of the usage of Bach: creating a DataFrame, basic operations, aggregate operations, and getting the resulting data filtered and sorted.

 In the examples we'll assume that the database has a table called 'example', with a few specific columns.
 The SQL to create that table can be found below in :ref:`appendix_example_data`.

 We also have `live example notebook <https://notebook.objectiv.io/lab?path=product_analytics.ipynb>`_ that you can use to get a feel for Bach.

 Create a DataFrame from a database table